5 Benefits of Eating Apples

 2. They have a diuretic effect

-This fruit stands out for its high potassium content, an essential mineral that has a diuretic effect on your body.
+This fruit has a high potassium content.
+Potassium is an essential mineral that has a diuretic effect on your body.

-This means that when you eat apples, you’re encouraging the elimination of retained fluids and bloating.
+This means that when you make a habit of eating apples, you’re encouraging the elimination of retained fluids and bloating.

 They are recommended for people with inflammatory disorders or hypertension.